jamf/mut/README.md

 ![Extension Attribute Updates](https://i.imgur.com/o3oz0AH.png)

 ###### [Clearing Existing Attribute Values](#clearing-attributes)
 Another common workflow with MUT is to clear out existing attributes.
-This happens for example in situations where a group of devices are being re-distributed to new users, or retired, and need the username and related information cleared off of them.
+This happens for example in situations where a group of devices are being redistributed to new users, or retired, and need the username and related information cleared off of them.

 Because MUT ignores blank fields in your CSV now, a specific string must be used to tell MUT to clear values.
-This string is currently "CLEAR!" (with exclaimation point, without quotes.)
+This string is currently "CLEAR!" (with exclamation point, without quotes.)
 In the Preflight GUI, MUT will display the string "WILL BE CLEARED" in all red, to let you know that the field is being cleared.

-If you wanted to clear user information from a device, your CSV would look something like this (with more columns after the elipses.):
+If you wanted to clear user information from a device, your CSV would look something like this (with more columns after the ellipsis.):

 | Computer Serial | Display Name | Asset Tag | Barcode 1  | Barcode 2  | Username | Real Name | ... |
 | --------------- | ------------ | --------- | ---------- | ---------- | -------- | --------- | --- |